esDRC/Intro2CLI/README.md

 # Intro2CLI
-material for introduction to the Unix Command Line workshops.
+Material for introduction to the _Unix Command Line_ workshops.